olesigilai/Delani-studio/css/README.md

 ## Technologies Used
 * HTML5
 * CSS
-* Github
+* Bootstrap
 * Javascript
 ## Support and contact details
-I would like to give thanks to my TM(s)  Mr. Edgar Kibet and Mr. Raphael Katana for the best guidance during this project implementation.
+I would like to give thanks to my TM(s)  Mr. Edgar Kibet for the best directions he offered during this project implementation.
+Reach me on email: ole_sigilai@yahoo.com
 ### License
 MIT License